 The government will also introduce a support package that will require employment levels to be guaranteed to protect those staff that were on JobKeeper.

 To be able to receive these payments, centres need to:

-- stay open with at least one enrollment unless closed on public health advice
+- Stay open with at least one enrolment unless closed on public health advice

 Application for this relief package is not necessary and payments will be made automatically.

 The child care relief program will start making payments the week beginning 6 April until week ending 28 June 2020.

 This will also cover the fortnight prior to 2 March 2020.